AlanChaw/COMP90024-Cloud_Computing-Review/Review Outlines.md

 	- Dependene analysis is hard for core that uses pointers, recursion, ...;
 	- Loops can have unknown number of iterations
 	- Access to global resources (e.g. Shared variables)

+6. Strategies for Development of Parallel/Distributed Systems
+	- Automatic parallelization
+	- Parallel strategies
+	- Major Recording

+7. Design Stages of Parallel Programs
+	- Partitioning
+	- Communication
+	- Agglomeration
+	- Mapping

-6. Parallelisation Paradigms(范例)
+8. Parallelisation Paradigms(范例)
 	- Master Worker/Slave Model
+		- Masterdecomposesthe problem into small tasks, distributes to workers and gathers partial results to produce the final result
-	- Single-Program, Multiple-Data
+	- Single-Program, Multiple-Data (SPMD)
+		- Each process executes the same piece of code, but on different parts of the data.
+Data is typically split among the available processors.
 	- Data Pipelining
+		- Suitable for applications involving multiple stages of execution, that typically operate on large number of data sets.
 	- Divide and Conquer
+		- Aproblemisdividedinto two or more sub problems, and each of these sub problems are solved independently, and their results are combined.
+		- 3 operations:split, compute, and join
+		- Master-worker / **task-farming** is like divide and conquer with master doing both split and join operation.
 	- Speculative(投机的) Parallelism
 	- Parametric Computation

 ## Week 4 - Spartan HPC System
 1. HPC:
 High-performance computing (HPC) is any computer system whose architecture allows for above average performance.
 A system that is one of the most powerful in the world, but is poorly designed, could be a "supercomputer".